EmilienJemelen/selective-classification/README.md

-Code of the paper: _Beyond Accuracy: Controlling Broad Error Types in Selective Classification_
+Aim of this package: provide tools to control broad error types in Selective Classification.

 ## Setup and Reproducing Results